Lemon Creme Brulee

 - When torching, it’s important to remember to keep the torch moving constantly so none of the areas burn.

-- We find it easiest to brown the sugar of the citrus creme brulee in stages.
+- We find it easiest to brown the sugar in stages.
 First, we torch the entire surface of the sugar until it is light golden brown.
 Then, we go back and keep torching until everything is medium golden brown.
 And then again until it’s all dark golden brown.

 - As soon as you start to smell any sugar burning, stop torching immediately.
 Dark brown sugar is delicious, but burnt sugar is just bitter.